 A personal loan from Sainsbury’s Bank could help you cover the cost of a new or used car.
-We offer low-interest loans for cars ranging from £1,000 to £40,000 if you’re a Nectar member, non-Nectar members can borrow up to £25,000.
+We offer loans for cars ranging from £1,000 to £40,000 if you’re a Nectar member, non-Nectar members can borrow up to £25,000.

 Why choose Sainsbury’s Bank for your car loan?

-- You can pay back your loan over 1-7 years (depending on your loan value) with manageable, fixed monthly instalments
+You can pay back your loan over 1-7 years (depending on your loan value) with manageable, fixed monthly instalment

 How much can I borrow?

 Our car loans calculator can steer you in the right direction.
 You can quickly work out what your monthly payments could be – and how much you’ll repay in total.

 In just a few clicks, you can find out your interest rate and how likely you are to be accepted – without harming your credit score.

 All quotations given are for illustrative purposes only.
 Credit is subject to status.

 Taking out a loan for your car is a helpful way to cover the costs of purchasing a used or new car.
 You can take out a bank loan to pay for your car, or if buying from a dealership, you may be offered car finance directly.